marcosa97/CurveDrawer/README.md

 ECS175 PROJECT 4:
-Name: Marcos Alcantar
-Student ID: 913133174
-email: mualcantar@ucdavis.edu

 |***************|
 | INSTRUCTIONS: |
 |***************|

-1) Once the file is unzipped, navigate to the directory containing all the project files "mualcant91313317" and type in the command "make" to compile the program.
+1) Type in the command "make" to compile the program.

 2) Run the executable file using the command "./p4.out"